Post Summary: Road Trip Planner tools and apps to make your trip a breeze!

-While most people wouldn’t exactly put this down as a road trip tool, we think it’s actually one of the most important steps of planning a road trip!
+While most people wouldn’t exactly put road trip podcasts down as a road trip tool, we think it’s actually one of the most important steps of planning a road trip!

 You’ll be passing the majority of time in the car, so once you’ve already gone through all of our funny 101 road trip questions, you’ll need some other form of audio entertainment.

-Here are some of our current favorite podcasts, tunes, and audiobooks for road trips.
+Here are some of our current favorite podcasts for a roadtrip, tunes, and audiobooks for road trips.